github/elastomer-client/docs/index.md

   :field => "post.title"
 ```

-And we can explore the default analyzers provided by ElasticSearch.
+And we can explore the default analyzers provided by Elasticsearch.

 ```ruby
 client.index.analyze "The Role of Morphology in Phoneme Prediction",